Job description for the Governor as general manager of central banking activities (including Norges Bank Administration and the General Secretariat)

 - Norges Bank’s annual report and financial statements, accounting policies, common accounting system and general ledger,

-- Invoice management and purchasing support for the whole of Norges Bank.
+- Invoice management and procurement support for the whole of Norges Bank.

 Cf “Rules of procedure for Norges Bank’s Executive Board”, “Rules of procedure for the Monetary Policy and Financial Stability Committee” and “Division of responsibilities between Norges Bank’s Executive Board and the Monetary Policy and Financial Stability Committee”.